membraneframework/membrane_tutorials/basic_pipeline/3_Source.md

 ```
 # Pads and options
-Later on, we will make usage of macros defined in the `Membrane.Source` module:
+Later on, we will make use of macros defined in the `Membrane.Source` module:
 ```Elixir
 # FILE: lib/elements/Source.ex